BNS Khalid Bin Walid

 BNS Khalid Bin Walid (বানৌজা খালিদ বিন ওয়ালিদ) is a guided-missile frigate of the Bangladesh Navy.
 It is currently based at Chittagong, serving with the Commodore Commanding BN Flotilla (COMBAN).
 It is currently the only frigate of the Bangladesh Navy armed with ASW torpedo and gun based CIWS.
-It is named after a muslim general Khalid Bin Walid.
+It is named after the Muslim general Khalid Bin Walid.

 Armament

 This vessel has the Otomat Mk 2 Block IV anti-ship missiles on board, with a range of 180 km.

 In April 2018, Bangladesh Navy issued a tender for replacing the two 40 mm Fast Forty guns on board the ship with a new 40 mm twin-barrel gun system.

 Career

 The ship was ordered in March 1998.
 She was laid down on 12 May 1999 at Daewoo Shipbuilding & Marine Engineering, Republic of Korea.
 She was launched on 29 August 2000, and commissioned on 20 June 2001.

 In 2007 she was recommissioned under a new name, as BNS Khalid Bin Walid.
 In 2009, she was renamed BNS Bangabandhu.

 The ship participated in Exercise Ferocious Falcon, a multinational crisis management exercise, held at Doha, Qatar in November 2012.
 While transiting to the exercise, the frigate visited the port of Kochi, India.
 The ship took part in Cooperation Afloat Readiness and Training(CARAT), an annual bilateral exercise with United States Navy, from 2011 to 2015.

 On 29 August 2013, the ship received the National Standard.